CHABITBlunk/cs356/notes/chapter-5.md

 - structured collection of data stored for use by 1+ apps
 - contains relationships between data items & groups of data items
-- can sometimes contian sensitive data that needs to be secured
+- can sometimes contain sensitive data that needs to be secured
 - query language
   - provides uniform interface to db for users & apps
 - dbms